Extended field theories are local and have classifying spaces: Introduction

 \subsection{Acknowledgments}

 We thank Peter Teichner and Stephan Stolz for many discussions about bordism categories and field theories.
 We thank Urs Schreiber, Hisham Sati, and Vincent Braunack-Mayer for discussions on the physics applications and for providing feedback on the first version of this article.
+We thank André Henriques, Thomas Nikolaus, Christopher Schommer-Pries, and David Reutter for discussions about this paper.
+We thank Daniel Brügmann, Nino Scalbi, and Alexander Zahrer for a careful reading of this paper.
+We thank Nils Carqueville, Domenico Fiorenza, and Konrad Waldorf for organizing a workshop on this paper and \cite{GradyPavlov.GCH}, which led to many improvements in the exposition.